Henry Ercole

-Henry Ercole (died 1764) was a minor Maltese mediaeval philosopher who specialised mainly in ethics and logic.
+Henry Ercole (died 1764) was a minor Maltese philosopher who specialised mainly in ethics and logic.
 He enjoyed great esteem from his contemporaries, both as an administrator and a philosopher.

 Life

 It is unclear where Ercole was born in Malta or when.
 He was a Dominican friar, but it is not known where he completed his initial studies.
 The first documentary evidence about him is in 1711, when he was Master of Studies at the Studium Generale of the Dominicans at Rabat, Malta.
 Four years later, in 1715, he held the same office at Trapani, Sicily.

 For an unknown reason, some time between 1716 and 1718 Ercole was expelled from Sicily by royal decree, and returned to Malta.
 He acquired his Baccalaureate in theology between 1718 and 1722.
 In this latter year, Ercole was appointed Master of Studies at the Dominican Collegium Generale of Valletta, Malta.
 A year later, in 1723, he became Master of Theology.

 In 1724, Ercole was chosen as Prior Provincial of the Dominican province of Sicily (which included Malta).
 This was at Caltanisetta, and Ercole was the first Maltese Dominican friar to achieve such a position.
 He remained in this office until 1726, then returned to Malta.
 He lived at the convent of Valletta, where, in 1734, he was chosen as Prior of the community.
 Ercole was twice the Vicar-General of the Maltese Dominicans on behalf of the Sicilian Prior Provincial.
 The second time was between 1738 and 1741.

 From 1711 onwards, Ercole taught philosophy and theology.
 He was particularly close to the Grand Master of the Knights Hospitallers, Manuel Pinto da Fonseca, who consistently showered upon him innumerable favours.
 This stands as witness to Ercole's position of high regard.

 Unfortunately, no portrait of him has been discovered as yet.